-When attending chapel programs, please respect others around you by:

-- Not talking during chapel - Not using a cell phone (ringing, vibrating, lighting up, text messaging) - Not leaving early, sleeping or appearing to be asleep, or doing homework - Arriving promptly and being seated at 10:00 A.M. - Not bringing food or drink into Saliba Chapel - Not wearing hats, visors, or "hoodies" in Saliba Chapel (applies to both males and females) - Dressing modestly and appropriately (Pants should be worn above the hips and not sagging below the waist.
+- Please respect others around you by: - No talking during chapel - Keeping cell phones on silent - No leaving early, sleeping or appearing to be asleep, or doing homework - Arrive promptly and be seated at 10:00 A.M. - No food or drink should be brought into Saliba Chapel - No wearing hats, visors, or "hoodies" in Saliba Chapel (applies to both males and females) - Dress modestly and appropriately (Pants should be worn on or above the hips and not drop below the waist.
 Dresses/skirts should be of appropriate length.)